Deutsch: Koriander / Español: Cilantro / Português: Coentro / Français: Coriandre / Italiano: Coriandolo /

 Summary

 Coriander, also known as cilantro, is a versatile herb used in various cuisines for its distinct aroma and flavor.
 It can be found fresh or dried and is commonly used in salads, marinades, curries, and spice blends.
 While generally safe for consumption, some individuals may be allergic to coriander and experience adverse reactions.
-Overall, coriander adds a unique zest to dishes and provides potential health benefits.
+Overall, coriander adds a unique Zest to dishes and provides potential health benefits.

 --